silkov78/symfony-book-store/Report.md

 2. Twig feels like a copy of Django’s Jinja template engine.
 3. And of course, standard PHP development tools and approaches.

-But despite that, it wasn’t a simple exercise without obstacles.
+But despite that, it wasn’t a simple exercise without problems.
 There were hours spent prompting and reading documentation.
 That’s exactly why I feel satisfied with the completed work 😊